 Preparing To Transfer

 We realize that when you are ready to move on to your next college/university to continue your studies toward a bachelor's degree the process to transfer can be confusing.
-The resources on this page are here for you to reference as you being the application and enrollment process for your bachelor's degree.
+The resources on this page are here for you to reference as you begin the application and enrollment process for your bachelor's degree.

 The Application Process